v-exec/Purity/README.md

 ## Additional Information

+#### Setup

+Simply download / fork / clone this repository and copy it onto your server.
+Your server should be running Apache, and PHP version 7.2.
+For testing, feel free to use local server software like WAMP, LAMP, MAMP, XAMPP, etc.

 #### Example

 For a real-world example of an entire instance of _Purity_, take a look at the files found in this repo: they showcase a functional and tested example of a working instance.
 The example instance was made exclusively using HTML (`assets/template.php`), CSS (`/assets/styles/style.css`), and text files (`/pages`), without touching any part of _Purity_ itself.